 Conceived with Mark Plesent before his passing in February 2021, The Mark Plesent Commission Fund supports the commission and development of new plays by working people– in particular, those who have not had the privilege or the resources to self-identify or support themselves professionally as artists, but who have shown extraordinary talent, consistency of practice and a commitment to writing within the mission of Working Theater.

-The fund raised $75,000 when launched with the goal of running for five years, and providing 10 playwrights with their first professional commission which includes providing professional mentorship, financial support, and developmental support to writers who are deserving of an audience.
+The fund raised $75,000 when launched with the goal of running for five years, and providing 10 playwrights with their first professional commission which includes providing an established playwright mentorship, financial support, and developmental support to writers who are deserving of an audience.
 Thank you to our community who made this fund possible!

 Valerie Knight is a licensed clinical psychologist that engages the therapeutic arts.
 Her journey started as an actress, singer, and theater collaborator in the professional theater.
 She was a longtime member of the New York Street Theatre Caravan and appeared in many productions by the group and others.
 Her work has radiated outward into a variety of settings including victims of trauma, care for the caregiver and health professionals, HIV/AIDS, loss of all kinds, the psychological needs of women and people of color.
 She is a facilitator in Montefiore Hospital’s Healing Loss Program and taught CUNY psychology courses at the District 1199/SEIU union for 16 years.
 Her current project with collaborator Roz Leiser, RN is “Black and White: Reckoning with Racism and Reconciliation”.
 The project is developing an American model based on South Africa’s Truth and Reconciliation process that features narrative, poetry, art and music.
 She maintains a private practice in Manhattan.
 She thanks her excellent teachers, family and friends.